rchtsang/ecs171-HAR/webapp/README.md

 ## Usage

 Navigate to 'webapp' and run 'node server.js'.
-Then open your web browser to 'localhost:3000' and browse for a datafile.
+Then open your web browser to 'localhost:3000' and browse for a datafile (examples in models/activities).

 WARNING: The code is not robust.
 If you submit something other than a datafile or a datafile that is wonky just restart the server or refresh the page or both.